lucasdistasi/crypto-balance-tracker-ui/README.md

 ## Technologies used :sparkles:

-- TypeScript
+- TypeScript 5
-- ReactJS
+- React 19
-- Vite
+- Vite 6
-- Tailwind
+- Tailwind 4
-- Flowbite
+- Flowbite 3
 - Axios
 - Formik
 - Yup
-- React Google Charts
+- Apex Charts
-- React Spring

 ### I want to try this API on my local machine.
 What should I do? :tada: